-The Student Nurses' Associations & National Student Nurses' Association are the official student nursing organizations at Grays Harbor College.
-All nursing students are encouraged to be members of the SNA & NSNA.
-Information about meetings and activities are posted on the SNA/NSNA bulletin board located outside the classrooms and on Canvas.
+The Student Nurses' Associations is the official student nursing organizations at Grays Harbor College.
+All nursing students are encouraged to be "active" members of the SNA.
+Information about meetings and activities are posted on the bulletin board located outside the classrooms and on Canvas.

-THE PURPOSE OF THESE ASSOCIATIONS IS:
+THE PURPOSE OF THIS ASSOCIATION IS: